 Office holiday parties are tricky dress-code wise.
-On one hand side, one wants to dress up, but still has to navigate the HR dress code.
-This post provides some outfit ideas for an office holiday party.
+On one hand side, one wants to dress up, but one still has to navigate the HR dress code.
+Furthermore, there are corporate parties, festive office cocktail parties, and end-of-the-day aka end-of-business (EoB) parties.
+This post provides some outfit ideas what to wear at these work holiday parties.

-- Stay within the Office’s Dress Code at the Holiday Party
+- Stay within the Office Dress Code at the Holiday Party

-- What to Wear to a Festive Office Party
+- What to Wear to a Formal Office Cocktail Party

 - Work Appropriate EOB Holiday Party Outfits

 - What to Wear at the Office Holiday Party in a Nutshell

 Disclosure: There are affiliate links in this post.

 A general rule is to stay within the broad lines of the office dress code’s limits with respect to showing skin (toes, heels, cleavage, belly, legs, arms).

 Stylist tip: As a rule of thumb: If it works for a date night out, it’s not for the office party.